Logic and Language (LoLa)

 Robert van Rooij, Paul Dekker (deputy).

-Maria Aloni, Hein van den Berg, Franz Berto, Arianna Betti, Aysenur Bilgin, Elsbeth Brouwer, Ivano Ciardelli, Tamara Dobler, Raquel Fernández Rovira, Jeroen Groenendijk (emeritus), Luca Incurvati, Theo Janssen (emeritus), Michiel van Lambalgen, Jaap Maat, Soroush Rafiee Rad, Floris Roelofsen, Federica Russo, Katrin Schulz, Sonja Smets, Frank Veltman (emeritus).
+Maria Aloni, Hein van den Berg, Franz Berto, Arianna Betti, Aysenur Bilgin, Elsbeth Brouwer, Ivano Ciardelli, Alexandre Cremers, Tamara Dobler, Jakub Dotlacil, Raquel Fernández Rovira, Jeroen Groenendijk (emeritus), Luca Incurvati, Theo Janssen (emeritus), Michiel van Lambalgen, Martin Lipman, Jaap Maat, Soroush Rafiee Rad, Floris Roelofsen, Federica Russo, Katrin Schulz, Sonja Smets, Martin Stokhof (emeritus), Fernando Velazquez-Quesada, Frank Veltman (emeritus).

-Theodora Achourioti, Jort Bergfeld, Elbert Booij, Thomas Brochhagen, Jelle Bruineberg, Cian Chartier, Paolo Galeazzi, Thom van Gessel, Anna Jorgensen, Jordy Jouby, Arnold Kochari, Riccardo Pinosio, Angelika Port, Julian Schlöder, Chenwei Shi, Nadine Theiler, Chong Wang, Matthijs Westera, Dilek Yamali.
+Theodora Achourioti, Jort Bergfeld, Elbert Booij, Thomas Brochhagen, Jelle Bruineberg, Paolo Galeazzi, Thom van Gessel, Gianluca Grilletti, Arnold Kochari, Riccardo Pinosio, Angelika Port, Julian Schlöder, Chenwei Shi, Nadine Theiler, Marco Del Tredici, Chong Wang, Matthijs Westera, Kaibo Xie, Dilek Yamali.

 The programme Logic and Language encompasses a broad range of topics in philosophy, crossing the boundaries of empirical linguistics and cognitive science.
 Major themes are human reasoning and interpretation of natural language, and the methods we use for investigation are mostly based on logical and philosophical analysis.
 Empirical ratification of analytical work is our main ambition and touchstone for success.
 Our research strategy is non-monolithic, allowing for different approaches, but demanding philosophical reflection and internal and external debate.